John Breckinridge Castleman: Early life

 John B. Castleman was the 7th of 11 surviving children born to David B. Castleman (1786–1852) and Virginia Harrison (1806–1895) who were married in Kentucky in 1824.
-By birth, he was closely related to a future 14th U.S. Vice President, John Cabell Breckinridge; their respective maternal grandmothers were sisters.
+By birth, he was closely related to a future 14th U.S. vice president, John Cabell Breckinridge; their respective maternal grandmothers were sisters.
 He studied law at Transylvania University before the Civil War.

 Military career

 At the age of 19, Castleman entered into Confederate service.
 An obituary reports that he later repented of his support of slavery.

-During the Civil War, Castleman recruited 41 men in his hometown of Lexington, Kentucky, who went to Knoxville, Tennessee, to form the Second Kentucky Cavalry company under John Hunt Morgan.
+During the Civil War, Castleman recruited 41 men in his hometown of Lexington, Kentucky, who went to Knoxville, Tennessee, to form the Second Kentucky Cavalry company under John Hunt Morgan and Basil W. Duke.

 Castleman was promoted to major in 1864.
 He led guerrillas in the attempted burning of supply boats in St. Louis, Missouri and was arrested in October 1864 at Sullivan, Indiana.
-He was convicted of spying and sentenced to death, but his execution was stayed by Abraham Lincoln.
+He was convicted of spying and conspiring to destroy government property in violation of the laws of war, and sentenced to death, but his death sentence was suspended by Abraham Lincoln.
 Following the war, Castleman was exiled from the United States, and studied medicine in France.
 He was pardoned by president Andrew Johnson and returned to Kentucky in 1866.

-He revived the Louisville Legion, a militia unit, in 1878 and became adjutant general of Kentucky in 1883.
+He revived the Louisville Legion, a militia unit, in 1878 and was appointed adjutant general of Kentucky by Governor J. Procter Knott in 1883.
 The unit became the 1st Kentucky Volunteers in the Spanish–American War, and Castleman was commissioned a colonel in the U.S. Army.
 His unit participated in the invasion of Puerto Rico, and after the war he was promoted to brigadier general and served as military governor of the island.

 Castleman was also notably responsible for helping to keep the Commonwealth of Kentucky together serving as Adjutant General during the infamous Taylor-Goebel troubles, when Kentucky almost devolved into civil war following the assassination of Kentucky Governor William Goebel.

-Social Issues
+Social issues

 When a dispute over whether African-American soldiers serving in the US Army arose among some Southerners during the First World War, General Castleman said, "I unhesitatingly say that I will at any time salute an officer, superior or inferior, who salutes me, without regard to the color of his skin.
 The regulations and laws, and the fundamentals of courtesy and discipline, upon which these regulations and laws are based, prescribe this.
 It is no time to stand against them.
 I want to urge every soldier to be a soldier in the full sense of the term.
 We are at war, and soldiers are under the rules of the American army.
 We are all one under the flag.
 We salute the rank, not the individual."